-How the Dow Jones industrial average and other major stock indexes fared on Thursday
+How the Dow Jones industrial average and other major indexes fared on Friday

 For the week: